Wyandot County Public Health

 • Identify children with special health care needs

-• Provide education about the BCMH program
+• Provide education about the CMH program

 • Help with the yearly renewal process